Sukhdev Singh Dasuwal: Various assassinations and attacks

-On 16 February 1990, KCF, BTFK (Sangha), BKI, and SSF collectively claimed responsibility for an explosion in Phillaur that killed Inspector Harcharan Singh Soori and Assistant Sub-Inspector Ram Moorti on the 11th.
+On 16 February 1990, KCF, Bhindranwale Tiger Force of Khalistan Sangha (BTKF (S)), BKI, and Sikh Students Federation (SSF) collectively claimed responsibility for an explosion in Phillaur that killed Inspector Harcharan Singh Soori and Assistant Sub-Inspector Ram Moorti on the 11th.
 The bomb also wounded 2 Sergeants.
 The explosion happened in an armoured and guarded police training facility.
 Both were put in a special armoured room for extra safety, but were killed at 9 pm from an explosion within their room.
 Both officers had been accused of torturing Sikhs.
 Inspector Soori had survived a previous assassination attempt in 1988.

-On 25 February 1990, Babbar Khalsa killed a police informant involved in the killing of Babbar Khalsa men.
+On 25 February 1990, BKI killed a police informant involved in the killing of their militants.

-On 26 February 1990, Babbar Khalsa attack a CRPF patrol near Ajab Vali killing 5 soldiers and injuring 6.
+On 26 February 1990, BKI attack a Central Reserve Police Force patrol near Ajab Vali killing 5 soldiers and injuring 6.

 On 2 March 1990, KCF, KLF, BKI, and SSF collectively claimed responsibility for killing 1 Sergeant and 1 Constable of Punjab Police in Nagoke for alleged "misdeeds".

 On 2 March 1990, KCF, KLF, BKI, and SSF collectively claimed responsibility for a bomb attack in Philaur that killed 1 police constable and 2 others.
 They stated that they were killed because they had put fake cases on locals.

-On 16 March 1990, Babbar Khalsa members killed 3 serial rapists near Batala who were wanted in over 40 cases of rape.
+On 16 March 1990, BKI militants killed 3 serial rapists near Batala who were wanted in over 40 cases of rape.

-On 16 March 1990, Babbar Khalsa claimed responsibility for killing multiple BSF men in Zaffarwal.
+On 16 March 1990, BKI claimed responsibility for killing multiple Border Security Force men in Zaffarwal.

 On 16 March 1990, KLF, SSF, BKI, and KCF claimed responsibility for killing a police informant named Bhagwant Singh who was involved in over 50 killings.
 He was also a key associate of Gobind Ram.

-On 6 April 1990, Babbar Khalsa claimed responsibility for killing 1 Assistant Sub-Inspector and 6 Constables.
+On 6 April 1990, BKI claimed responsibility for killing 1 Assistant Sub-Inspector and 6 Constables.

 On 14 May 1990, Gurcharan Singh Tohra, president of SGPC, was attacked in his car.
 A jeep with about six militants drove beside Tohra's vehicle and opened fire.
 An escort car attempted to chase them but they escaped.
 Tohra managed to survive but was injured.
 Tohra's bodyguard was also injured.
-Tohra's driver was killed and so was former MLA H.S.
-Rajla who was accompanying Tohra.
-Gurjant Singh Budhsinghwala of Khalistan Liberation Force, Paramjit Singh Panjwar of Khalistan Commando Force, Sukhdev Singh Babbar of Babbar Khalsa, and Daljit Singh of the All India Sikh Student Federation collectively claimed responsibility.
+Tohra's driver was killed and so was former MLA H. S. Rajla who was accompanying Tohra.
+Budhsinghwala and Paramjit Singh Panjwar of KCF, Sukhdev of BKI, and Daljit Singh of SSF collectively claimed responsibility.
 They said he was attacked for his involvement in Operation Blue Star.

-On 23 July 1990, KLF, KCF, BKI, and SSF collectively claimed responsibility for killing the Chief Engineer of the SYL, ML Sekhri, and Superintending Engineer of the SYL, Avtar Singh.
+On 23 July 1990, KLF, KCF, BKI, and SSF collectively claimed responsibility for killing the Chief Engineer of the Sutlej Yamuna link canal (SYL), ML Sekhri, and Superintending Engineer of the SYL, Avtar Singh.
 They were killed while attending a meeting with fellow engineers in Chandigarh.